-Australian Health Performance Framework: Pl 2.1.2-
+Australian Health Performance Framework: Pl 2.1.2-Females with an antenatal visit in the first trimester of pregnancy, 2020

 © Australian Institute of Health and Welfare 2024 This product, excluding the AIHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
 Excluded material owned by third parties may include, for example, design and layout, images obtained under licence from third parties and signatures.
 We have made all reasonable efforts to identify and label material owned by third parties.
 You may distribute, remix and build on this website's material but must attribute the AlHW as the copyright holder, in line with our attribution policy.
 The full terms and conditions of this licence are available at https://creativecommons.org/licenses/by/4.0/.
 Enquiries relating to copyright should be addressed to info@aihw.gov.au.
 Enquiries or comments on the METEOR metadata or download should be directed to the METEOR team at meteor@aihw.gov.au.
-Australian Health Performance Framework: Pl 2.1.2- Females with an antenatal visit in the first trimester of pregnancy, 2019 Identifying and definitional attributes Metadata item type: Indicator Indicator type: Indicator Short name: AHPF PI 2.1.2-Females with an antenatal visit in the first trimester of pregnancy, 2019 Synonymous names: Proportion of women who gave birth and had at least one antenatal visit in the first trimester; Pregnancies with an antenatal visit in the first trimester METEOR identifier: 715044 Registration status: Health!, Standard 09/04/2020 Description: Number of females who gave birth, where an antenatal visit was reported in the first trimester, as a proportion of all females who gave birth.
+Australian Health Performance Framework: Pl 2.1.2- Females with an antenatal visit in the first trimester of pregnancy, 2020 Identifying and definitional attributes Metadata item type: Indicator Indicator type: Indicator Short name: AHPF PI 2.1.2-Females with an antenatal visit in the first trimester of pregnancy, 2020 Synonymous names: Proportion of women who gave birth and had at least one antenatal visit in the first trimester; Pregnancies with an antenatal visit in the first trimester METEOR identifier: 728325 Registration status: Health!, Standard 01/12/2020 Description: Number of females who gave birth, where an antenatal visit was reported in the first trimester, as a proportion of all females who gave birth.
 Rationale: The primary care needs of all Australians are met effectively through timely and quality care in the community.